 Options for Cultivar Classification

 So if we're going by cannabis cultivar rather than strain, what's the best way to define and differentiate those groups?
 A group of scientists from GW Pharmaceuticals has suggested five different classifications for cultivars, based on the primary forms of three of the most common cannabinoids: CBG, CBD, and THC.
-As a classification system, this would work well for medical patients looking to zero in on CBD or CBD, but it completely ignores terpenes.
-We already know terpenes have a massive impact on the qualities of a high and the medicinal effects of cannabis, so it seems wise to include them in any cultivar definitions.
+As a classification system, this would work well for medical consumers looking to zero in on CBD or CBD, but it completely ignores terpenes.

 According to a paper from a university in the Netherlands, all cannabis is cannabis sativa but that monogroup contains over 700 varieties.
 The study lead, Dr. Arno Hazekamp, took into account more than 26 terpenes and cannabinoid compounds to start off the study.
 The conclusion: The chemical ratios of the 26 compounds helped Dr. Hazekamp accurately match strains up to their Dutch coffeeshop counterparts.